apache/tooling-trusted-release/docs/plan.md

    - Add tests

 2. Ensure that performance is optimal
-   - Add page load timing metrics to a log
+   - [DONE] Add page load timing metrics to a log
    - Add a basic metrics dashboard

 3. Increase the linting and type checking